 The transfer of old data into the new system is an often overlooked and underestimated aspect of a successful ERP implementation.
 The data migration is not limited to a simple Excel export and import, but all data must be targeted and meticulously prepared.

 In addition, many people wrongfully believe that they will be able to automatically increase the quality of poorly maintained data with an ERP project.
 The data quality in the new system will only be as good as the quality of the migrated data.
-Duplicates, spelling errors or card details should be corrected before migration.
+As the old saying goes, “garbage in, garbage out.”
+To avoid this problem, duplicates, spelling errors or card details should be corrected before migration.

 After the records have been cleaned up, the mapping takes place.
 Each field of the old data record is assigned to a counterpart of the new data structure and a check is made as to whether the data types are correct (for example "date," "text," or "currency").
 Only when the new data structure works in a detailed simulation will it be transferred to the production system.